wso2/docs-updates/en/docs/updates/faq.md

 If you are behind an NTLM proxy, you can use a third party tool like CNTLM to do the NTLM proxy authentication.
 See the [CNTLM documentation](http://cntlm.sourceforge.net/) for instructions.

+### Do I have to run the update tool in all the servers in my environment?
+This is not a WSO2 recommended approach.
+If you have several servers running in your environment, it is prudent to use a configuration Management system.
+In this way, you update the product pack once and distribute the same using the Configuration Management System to other servers.

 ### WSO2 recommended configuration management tools to deploy configurations to client nodes?